About

 Longer Bio

-She has worked with, learned from, and amplified perspectives from diverse publics, such as Chinese- and Spanish-speaking working-class women in San Francisco; seniors in midtown Manhattan; middle school students in Sheboygan, WI; residents and cultural workers in San Francisco Chinatown and Manilatown; and familes who have experienced homelessness in Albuquerque, NM.
+She has worked with, learned from, and amplified perspectives from diverse publics, such as Chinese- and Spanish-speaking working-class women in San Francisco; seniors in midtown Manhattan; middle school students in Sheboygan, WI; residents and cultural workers in San Francisco Chinatown and Manilatown; and families who have experienced homelessness in Albuquerque, NM.

-Reviews of her work have appeared in the Los Angeles Times, San Francisco Chronicle, and Art Practical.
-Her work has also appeared in print in the Oakland Tribune, the East Bay Express, and Sing Tao Daily, and on the websites of Artforum, CNN, The Guardian (UK), KQED Arts, New York Magazine, New Yorker Magazine, Oprah, SFMOMA’s Open Space blog, and White Hot Magazine.
-She has contributed to books published by Montez Press, INCA Press, Workman Publishing, New Press, Routledge, and New York University Press.
+Christine and her practice has appeared in outlets including Art Practical, Artforum, ArtNews, CNN, The Guardian, Girls Magazine, Hyperallergic, KQED, Los Angeles Times, National Geographic, New York Magazine, New Yorker Magazine, New York Times, Oakland Tribune, Oprah.com, San Francisco Chronicle, SFMOMA’s Open Space blog, Sing Tao Daily, White Hot Magazine, and World Journal.
+She has contributed to books published by the Headlands Center for the Arts, INCA Press, Montalvo Art Center, Montez Press, New Press, New York University Press, Routledge, and Workman Publishing.
 She is one of 12 “host-heroes of belonging” in Design for Belonging by Susie B. Wise (Ten Speed Press/Stanford d.school, 2022).

+Yap holds a BFA and MFA in printmaking from the California College of the Arts.
 She was born and raised in the San Francisco Bay Area, where she continues to live and work, following a decade of living in New York City from 2010 to 2021.

 Education